RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/03 Fireworks/Fireworks.md

 Does each rocket have a different explosion graphic?

-3. Finally, lets make the explosion grow over time as opposed to simply appearing.
+3. Finally, Let's make the explosion get bigger after the rocket explodes!
 Instead of waiting a second, set the size of the sprite to 5% before we show it, and then once it’s shown, increase the size by 2 fifty times, using a repeat block.

 ```scratch